2023 Bohemian F.C. season

-The 2023 League of Ireland season is Bohemian Football Club's 133rd year in their history and their 39th consecutive season in the League of Ireland Premier Division since it became the top tier of Irish football.
-Bohemians are participating in the FAI Cup and the revived Leinster Senior Cup.
+The 2023 League of Ireland season was Bohemian Football Club's 133rd year in their history and their 39th consecutive season in the League of Ireland Premier Division since it became the top tier of Irish football.
+Bohemians participated in the FAI Cup, where they reached the final for the second time in three years but lost out to fellow Dublin club St. Patrick's Athletic in front of a record 43,881 fans.
+In September, the club won the Leinster Senior Cup for a record 33rd time.

 Bohs saw their membership increase from 1,000 members to 2,400 for the 2023 season, an all-time high.
 They also unveiled the new Mono Stand, an homage to the late legendary club volunteer Derek Monaghan.
 Thus, the capacity of Dalymount Park was increased to above 4,400.